-As a public school music teacher, I belong to several music organizations.
-Recently, I got to teach teachers how to use ukulele in their classrooms at of the District Festivals for the Illinois Music Educators Association.
+As a public school music teacher, Jenny belongs to several music organizations.
+Recently, Jenny got to teach teachers how to use ukulele in their classrooms at the District Festivals for the Illinois Music Educators Association.
 The response was fantastic.
-I’m looking forward to presenting more such workshops in the future.
+Jenny was looking forward to presenting more such workshops in the future.
+Read on to know more about what Jenny had to say about the workshop.

 I started by explaining to the teachers why the ukulele, this little, four-stringed instrument, is so great for the classroom.
 The reasons are numerous and varied.